 Deferred taxes are calculated on all temporary differences under the liability method using tax rates that have been substantively enacted at the balance sheet date and that are expected to apply when the temporary difference is realised.
-The current UK corporation tax rate is 19 per cent although an increase in the rate to 25 per cent from April 2023 had been substantively enacted at the balance sheet date and is reflected in the carrying value of deferred tax.
-(12 months to December 2021: 19 per cent).
+The current UK corporation tax rate is 25.0 per cent (from April 2023, following an increase from 19% in 2022) and is reflected in the carrying value of deferred tax.
+(12 months to December 2022: 19 per cent).